twolfson/record-a-cast/README.md

 `record-a-gif` was created out of frustration for either poor UI, poor compatibility with Linux, or both.
 It's based on well-tested technologies (e.g. [Electron][], [FFmpeg][]) so it should work well on most environments.

+This project's UI is based on Shutter's UI which we found intuitive and practical.

 [Electron]: https://github.com/atom/electron
 [FFmpeg]: https://www.ffmpeg.org/